 If a leveling course is specified, apply the paving mixture at 14 2 pounds per square yard (7.6 1.1 kg/m2).

-If a surface course is specified and it is placed on another icrosurfacing course, apply the paving mixture at 16 1 pounds per square yard (8.7 0.6 kg/m2).
+If a surface course is specified and it is placed on another microsurfacing course, apply the paving mixture at 16 1 pounds per square yard (8.7 0.6 kg/m2).
 If a surface course is specified and it is not placed on another microsurfacing course, apply the paving mixture at a minimum of 18 pounds per square yard (9.8 kg/m2).

-For leveling and surface courses, provide a smooth, neat seam of 1 to inches (25 to mm) where two passes meet.
+For leveling and surface courses, provide a smooth, neat seam of 1 to 3 inches (25 to 75 mm) where two passes meet.
 Immediately remove excess material from the ends of each run.